Xantus10/My_healthcare/README.md

 # My Healthcare

-This is a project written in python using Flask and sqlite.
-The idea is to create an application, where you can either be a doctor and be availible for patients or as a patient you can schedule appointments with doctors.
+A simple web application for Public healthcare system.
+You can register as a doctor and, after being verified, be availible for public use.
+Or register as a patient and schledule appointments with doctors.

-### NOTICE

-Still under construction, not functional.
+## Usage

+Simply clone the repository and run app.py

+## Tech

+Built with Python-Flask and sqlite